shadders/JavaBitcoin/README.md

 	JDK WARNING corresponds to the SLF4J WARN level
 	JDK SEVERE corresponds to the SLF4J ERROR level

-The following properties can be specified in javabitcoin.properties:
+The following configuration options can be specified in JavaBitcoin.conf.
+This file is optional and must be in the application directory in order to be used.

+  - connect=[address]:port
+    Specifies the address and port of a peer node.
+This statement can be repeated to define multiple nodes.
+If this option is specified, outbound connections will be created to only the listed addresses and DNS discovery will not be used.

   - maxconnections=n
     Specifies the maximum number of inbound and outbound connections and defaults to 32.